aggibb/user-list-demo/README.md

 ### Upgrade list

 * Add paging: only displays 20 entries
-* No error checking: it's possible to add blank users
+* No error checking: it's possible to add blank users or select future dates
 * No delete or update capability
 * Text inputs are not sanitized